 The Business Platinum Card® from American Express is one of the best business credit cards for travel available today.
 It could be an excellent choice for high-spending businesses that value luxury travel and don't mind paying a high annual fee for access to a wide range of valuable perks.

-The card earns Amex Membership Rewards points, which gives you access to one of the top transferable points rewards programs — plus, it's loaded with travel benefits including airport lounge access and hotel elite status in two programs.
+The card earns Amex Membership Rewards points, which gives you access to one of the top transferable points rewards programs — plus, it's loaded with travel benefits including airport lounge access and hotel elite status in two programs (enrollment required).

 - Access to the American Express Global Lounge Collection with over 1,300 airport lounges in more than 140 countries

 - Earn 5X Membership Rewards® points on flights and prepaid hotels on amextravel.com.
 Get 50% more Membership Rewards® points.
 That's an extra half point per dollar, on each eligible purchase of $5,000 or more.

 - Get a 35% airline bonus when you use Membership Rewards Pay with Points to book all or part of an eligible fare, getting you up to 500,000 points back per year (enrollment required)